victormurcia/DFT-Clustering/README.md

  Setup
 1. Navigate to the following directory: Documets > Wavemetrics > Igor Pro 8 User Files
-2. Place the file clusteringPanel.ipf in the folder named "Igor Procedures"
+2. Place the file clusteringPanel v1.ipf in the folder named "Igor Procedures"
 3. Next make a new directory inside the folder named "User Procedures" called "DFT Clustering"
 4. Place all of the remaining files without a .py extension inside the newly created directory.
 5. Open an IGOR instance.
 There should be a tab titled Macros there.
 Within the dropdown menu in Macros there should be an option titled "Clustering Algorithm" which will load in the control panel for the algorithm.